M. Nasir

-Dato' Dr. Mohamad Nasir bin Mohamed Sam (born 4 July 1957) is a Malaysian poet, singer-songwriter, composer, producer, actor and film director also known as a Sifu in the Malaysian music industry.
+Mohamad Nasir bin Mohamed Sam (born 4 July 1957) is a Singaporean born poet, singer-songwriter, composer, producer, actor and film director also known as a Sifu in the Malaysian music industry.

 Early life

 M. Nasir was born on July 4, 1957, in Bukit Panjang, Singapore.
 He is the fourth of nine siblings.
 His father, Mohamed Sam, came from Pagoh, Muar in Johor and emigrated to Singapore as he was employed as a firefighter with the Singapore Civil Defence Force, whilst his mother is a Singaporean Malay.

 After Singapore was expelled from the Malaysian Federation in 1965, his family obtained Singaporean citizenship and began his early education at both Bukit Panjang Primary School as well as the Bukit Panjang Government High School until finishing his GCE O-Level exams.
 After studying at the Boys Town Vocational Institute, he attended the Nanyang Academy of Fine Arts and graduated with a diploma in Western painting in 1978.